scmacdon/AWSTracker/Readme.md

 ## Section 11 - Create a Script file that performs AJAX requests

+Talk about how to setup the Script file that defines AJAX requests

+## Section 12 - Setup the RDS instance

+Talk about how to setup an configure the RDS database

-## Section 12 - Create a JAR file for the AWS Tracker application
+## Section 13 - Create a JAR file for the AWS Tracker application

+Talk about how to package up the applicaton into a JAR file

+## Section 14 - Deploy the application to the AWS Elastic Beanstalk

+Talk about how to deploy the JAR file onto the AWS Elastic Beanstalk